MonkeyIsNull/TinyTotVM/README.md

 ## Performance Features

-TinyTotVM is designed for efficiency and production use:
+TinyTotVM is designed for efficiency and experimental use:

 - **Pre-allocated Stacks** - 1024-item stack, 64-item call stack for optimal performance
 - **Instruction Counting** - Performance metrics and profiling with execution statistics